ultralytics/ultralytics/docs/python.md

         # results would be a list of Result object including all the predictions by default
         # but be careful as it could occupy a lot memory when there're many images,
         # especially using segmentation.
+        # 1. return as a list
         results = model.predict(source="folder")

         # results would be a generator which is more friendly to memory by setting stream=True
+        # 2. return as a generator
         results = model.predict(source=0, stream=True)

         for result in results: